-Author: E.C.
+by: E.C.
 LaMeaux

 Steady state cardio is simply a cardio workout that is a continuous, steady effort, as opposed to an interval cardio workout where you vary your energy output.
-Any cardiovascular/aerobic activity that is sustained for an extended time (usually starting at about 10 to 15 minutes for beginners and 20 to 90 minutes for more fit athletes) at a fixed intensity qualifies as steady state training.
+Any cardiovascular/aerobic activity that is sustained for an extended time (usually starting at about 10 to 15 minutes for beginners and 20 to 90 minutes for more fit athletes) at a fixed intensity qualifies as steady state cardio training.

 While you need time to build endurance, a routine with too low of an intensity, even if carried out for 45 minutes, will not bring you the results you crave.
-You need to push yourself in order to burn calories and tone muscles.
+You need to push yourself in order to increase your steady state cardio, burn calories, and tone muscles.
 Here's a good rule of thumb: If you can easily hold a conversation with the person on the treadmill next to you, consider increasing intensity.